The MS degree program is intended for students who are currently engaged in research and academic careers. MS students are admitted infrequently.

 Demonstration that equivalent course(s) were successfully (grade of B or better) completed at the University of Minnesota or elsewhere may result in the waiving of core course(s) as appropriate.

 Evaluation of Student Progress

 To remain in good academic standing in the Oral Biology Graduate Program, students must maintain a cumulative GPA of at least 3.0 in both the major and minor areas.
 A student who does not obtain a GPA of 3.0 in any one semester will be placed on academic probation for the following semester.
 Students with a cumulative GPA of less than 3.0 for two consecutive semesters will be terminated from the program.
 Only grades of A or B are acceptable in all oral biology topics courses.
 Receipt of a lower grade in an oral biology topics course requires repetition of the course.

 Students will not be permitted to register for additional courses if they have more than 6 credits of incomplete coursework.
-Students must also satisfy Graduate School requirements for the MS or PhD degrees.
+Students must also satisfy University requirements for the MS degrees.